 Payables, accrued liabilities and long-term obligations are reported in the District-Wide Financial Statements.
 In the governmental funds, payables and accrued liabilities are paid in a timely manner and in full from current financial resources.
-Claims and judgments, and compensated absences that will be paid from governmental funds, are reported as a liability in the funds financial statements only to the extent that they are due for payment in the current year.
+Claims and judgments, compensated absences, net other post-employment obligations, and net pension liabilities that will be paid from governmental funds, are reported as a liability in the funds financial statements only to the extent that they are due for payment in the current year.
 Bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the Fund Financial Statements when due.